NSO Insurance: A Guide for Medical Professionals

 Your History of Claims

-The number of insurance claims you’ve made in the past also helps NSO to establish a monthly premium price for your policy.
+The number of insurance claims you’ve made in the past also helps NSO establish a monthly premium price for your policy.
 If you’ve been through a malpractice ordeal before, NSO may deem you a higher risk and you’ll have to pay more for coverage.

 To get a quote and determine your premium rates now, consult with your insurance agent or visit www.nso.com.